Chapter 6 She Must Divorce

 Sophie carried herself like the lady of the house, as if she were the rightful Mrs. York.

 Aria shook her head.
-She had no desire to continue this conversation.
+She had no desire to continue this pointless exchange.
 She turned to leave.

 "Sophie picked this out for you.
 She said it's to make up for things."

-Aria bit her lip, glancing down at her withered left hand, unable to suppress a bitter laugh.
+Aria pressed her lips together.
+Her gaze dropped to her left hand, which had long since become withered, unable to suppress a bitter laugh.

 "Is this supposed to be compensation?
 Are you sure it's not just another humiliation?"